dataindataout/awesome-highschool-homeschool/README.md

 [Mr. Q Classic Science](https://eequalsmcq.com/classicsciinfo.htm) - clear workbooks; includes lab exercises but you will have to set them up yourself see AIM Academy above - great science options; guided labs are often included, using a purchased lab kit

+[Journal of Emerging Investigators](https://emerginginvestigators.org) - resources and opportunities to be published before college

 ### Biology